gbdev/gb-asm-tutorial/src/part3/collision.md

 # Collision Detection

-Collision Detection is crucial to games.
+Collision Detection is cruical to games.
 It can be a very complicated topic.
 In Galactic Armada, things will be kept super simple.
-We're going to perform a basic implementation of "Axis-Aligned Bounding Box Collision Detection":
+We're going to perform a basic implementation of "Axis-Aligned Bounding Box Collision Detection".
+From [Mozilla](https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection), Axis-Aligned Bounding Box Collision Detection is:

 > One of the simpler forms of collision detection is between two rectangles that are axis aligned — meaning no rotation.
 The algorithm works by ensuring there is no gap between any of the 4 sides of the rectangles.
 Any gap means a collision does not exist.[^mdn_source]